chaosi-zju/karmada/docs/proposals/scheduling/workload-rebalancer/workload-rebalancer.md

 ### Motivation

-Assuming the user has propagated the workloads to member clusters, replicas migrated due to member cluster failure.
+Assuming the user has propagated the workloads to member clusters, in some scenarios the current replicas distribution is not the most expected, such as:

+*

+replicas migrated due to member cluster failure.

-However, the user expects an approach to trigger rescheduling after member cluster restored, so that replicas can migrate back.
+Therefore, the user desires for an approach to trigger rescheduling so that the replicas distribution can do a re-balance.

 ### Goals